6 Great Books to Read If You Have Anxiety

 For a fun and fictional version: Turtles All the Way Down, by John Green

 Inspired by his own struggles with anxiety (and obsessive compulsive tendencies), Turtles All the Way Down is John Green’s most recent beloved young adult novel.
 Like many of Green’s novels, Turtles is ostensibly about a zany plot between teenagers — this time, to “pursue the mystery of fugitive billionaire Russell Pickett” — but it’s also about so much more.
-The sixteen year-old protagonist, Aza, suffers from anxiety and OCD, and is plagued by the kind of paranoia familiar to anyone who’s ever spent a panicky night Googling rare diseases.
+The 16-year-old protagonist, Aza, suffers from anxiety and OCD, and is plagued by the kind of paranoia familiar to anyone who’s ever spent a panicky night Googling rare diseases.
 And, in typical Green fashion, her sometimes-sad story still manages to be funny, and charmingly told.

 Sample lines: “There’s no self to hate.
 It’s like, when I look into myself, there’s no actual me—just a bunch of thoughts and behaviors and circumstances.
 And a lot of them just don’t feel like they’re mine.
 They’re not things I want to think or do or whatever.
 And when I do look for the, like, Real Me, I never find it.
 It’s like those nesting dolls, you know?
 The ones that are hollow, and then when you open them up, there’s a smaller doll inside, and you keep opening hollow dolls until eventually you get to the smallest one, and it’s solid all the way through.
 But with me, I don’t think there is one that is solid.
 They just keep getting smaller.”